VSA (“we”) is committed to protecting any personal information you share with us and will always ensure you are happy with the way we handle it.

 VSA will never sell or share your personal information with other organisations to use for their own purposes.

-The Data Protection Act gives you certain rights over your personal information and how we use it.
-These include:
+The GDPR gives you certain rights over your personal information and how we use it.
+These include the right to:

-- The right to prevent your personal information being used for direct marketing
+- Object to your personal information being used for marketing purposes

-If you wish to exercise any of those rights, please contact the Data Protection Officer in writing to VSA, 38 Castle Street, Aberdeen, AB11 5YU or by emailing email@example.com.
-Please note that it is our policy to charge the statutory maximum fee of £10 for a subject access request.
+If you wish to exercise any of those rights, please contact the Data Protection Department in writing to VSA, 38 Castle Street, Aberdeen, AB11 5YU or by emailing email@example.com.

 For more information about your rights under the Data Protection Act, visit the Information Commissioner’s website.